aquarist-labs/aquarium/doc/spec/hackweek-proposal.md

 ## Goal for this Hackweek

-We are currently in Phrase 2 (Milestone 2) of the project where we are actively developing how to deploy a multi-node setup.
+We are currently in Phase 2 (Milestone 2) of the project where we are actively developing how to deploy a multi-node setup.
 Our goals:

 - Testing deployment
 - Bug finding/squashing
 - And if you like the project, active development!
 We have a series of issues related to multi-node deployment, and anything you can grab is yours.

-If you consider yourself non-technical, but want to get involved another way:
+If you want to get involved in another way:

 - Work on the plans for announcements/communication plan
 - Work with the frontend development on UX/UI